malexer/SublimeClassNavigator/README.md

 # Contributing

-It is using "Goto Symbol..." under the hood with some additional filtering defined in `naviclass.config`.
+Class Navigator is using "Goto Symbol..." under the hood with some additional filtering defined in `naviclass.config`.

 Currently class and method detection is tuned for Python source only.